 Fermentation is a method of preserving food, using what is abundant at that time of the year with the idea of saving it for use during other months.
 I usually do these things in the summer, but certain relishes and krauts can be fermented year-round.
 And that’s good for me because I eat so much of them!
 I used to buy my curtido but soon found that for the amount I eat (and crave!)
 I needed to develop my own recipe.
 Thankfully, it’s simple and a perfect gateway to fermentation for those who haven’t tried the art!

 Really, this curtido just gets better with time!
-I love it on sandwiches, salads, soups or just by itself!
-It’s such a healthy and delicious item to have in the fridge!
+I love it on sandwiches, salads, soups, or just by itself!
+It’s such a healthy and delicious item to have in the refrigerator!

 - 5-6 lb cabbage

 - 6 jalapeños